HB 576 - Solar bench PHILIPS - Free user manual and instructions

 6a 6 1 2 3 4

-Illustration of hands holding a red button on a piece of paper (no text or symbols visible)natural_image
+Illustration of hands holding a red button on a piece of paper (no text or symbols visible)

 Illustration of a person kneeling beside a large mechanical device with a red arrow indicating downward motion (no text or symbols)

-Line drawing of a hand using a tool to tighten or adjust a component, no text or symbols presentnatural_image
+Illustration of a hand holding a red object over a curved surface, no text or symbols present.

-Illustration of a hand using a tool to lift a mechanical component, with an upward arrow indicating motion (no text or symbols present)natural_image
+Illustration of a person sitting on a bench with a red arrow indicating downward motion (no text or symbols).

 Illustration of hands operating a mechanical device with a red label '20' (no text or symbols on the device itself)